rubymonsters/ruby-for-beginners/source/exercises/12-mailbox_html.md

 *concerned* with one responsibility.
 An email vaguely resembles the concept of an analog letter, written on paper: some message is being sent from one person to another.
 Nowadays everyone knows what an email is: it stores all information about this particular message.
-The same is true for mailboxes, which are being used to store a bunch of emails.
+The same is true for mailboxes, which are used to store a bunch of emails.
 Formatting a number of emails in order to be displayed on a text based terminal is a very different concept, and concern.

-Therefor it makes a lot of sense to have three different classes implement each one of these concepts, or concerns.
+Therefore it makes a lot of sense to have three different classes implement each one of these concepts, or concerns.

-Aside from being comprehensible, and mapping to concepts that we already know, one other advantage is: We can now easily implement other formatter classes that format our emails in a different way, suitable to be displayed on other mediums.
+Aside from being comprehensible and mapping to concepts that we already know, one other advantage is: We can now easily implement other formatter classes that format our emails in a different way, suitable to be displayed in other media.

 That's what this exercise is about: We want to display our mailbox contents in HTML, the format that browsers like to use.
 This will be our first step